 The evolution of technology has meant that small to medium enterprises (SMEs) no longer need to be responsible for IT in the traditional sense.
-In fact, they have surpassed their larger counterparts as early adopters of the latest cloud-based services.
+They have surpassed their larger counterparts as early adopters of the latest cloud-based services.

 But, the one critical enabler for all of this, of course, is internet connectivity.